Team Building

 Full transparency: Not everyone I hired turned out to be an A-player, I have some horror stories I’ll save for a future post.

-But I did learn through the process the art of executive hiring.
+But I did learn through the process the art of hiring executives.

 These are the people that will have your back first.